Development of apprenticeships and dismissal

 In England, the first apprenticeship system of training was introduced in 1562 and 1563 by the Statute of Artificers.
 The 1563 Statute included conditions that are similar to the minimum standards of apprenticeships today.
 Under the provisions of that Statute, masters were to have no more than three apprentices, and apprenticeships were to last for seven years.

 The Statute was repealed after 250 years and replaced by the Wages, etc., of Artificers, etc. Act of 1813.
 At the time, it was said that the popularity of apprenticeships had waned in the early 19th century, partly due to conditions in factories and the perceived exploitation of young apprentices.
-This may not have been true as apprenticeships must have been on the increase due to the Industrial Revolution.
-In any event, after the introduction of that Act, the rights of apprentices were reduced, and it was no longer possible to prosecute anyone who practised a trade without having served a seven-year apprenticeship.
+After the introduction of that Act, the rights of apprentices were reduced, and it was no longer possible to prosecute anyone who practised a trade without having served a seven-year apprenticeship.

 The agreement under which the apprentice was taught by the master came to be known as a tripartite agreement.
 A tripartite agreement is much like a contract and was between three parties; in former times, this was the master, the parents and the child.